 However, it is worth researching other choices.
 The project management professional body in your country will have qualifications they can offer, normally at different points on the career path so you can choose something that suits your level of experience.

-The main question to ask yourself is: Will it be worth it?
+Ask yourself this question: Will it be worth it?
 Here are some things to consider while you’re working that out.

 However, careers typically aren’t that straightforward.
 Just having a project management certificate doesn’t always make you a whole lot more hireable than the last candidate the manager saw.
 You will get your next job through a combination of being a good fit for the team, technical expertise, qualifications and, most likely, luck.